 Essential Communications Tools Enhance Your Team’s Evacuation Planning and Public Safety

-- Pre-planned and pre-scripted evacuation communications, along with simulation and modeling capabilities takes your response time from hours to minutes.
+- Pre-planned and pre-scripted evacuation communications and simulation and modeling capabilities reduce your response time from hours to minutes.

 In this article, we provide an overview of key considerations that public safety agencies should evaluate when creating an effective flood evacuation plan.

 Before, during, and after an emergency flood evacuation event, communication is paramount.
 An effective evacuation plan centers around the ability to relay information quickly and accurately to all parties involved, from first responders and tactical teams to mutual aid partners, community residents, and the general public.

 In fact, FEMA has identified seven core community lifelines, including communications that spearhead the disaster relief process:

 - Safety & Security

 - Health and Medical

 - Hazardous Material (e.g., compromised water and sanitation systems, lack of refrigeration, and potential water-borne diseases)